iterative/mlem.ai/content/docs/start/saving-loading.md

 ```

 Here we use the `apply` function that handles loading of the model and dataset
-for us, but you could also just load your model and call `predict_proba`
+for us.
+You could also just load your model and call `predict_proba` manually.
-manually.

 > If you don’t have your dataset saved as a MLEM object, you can
 > [import](/doc/user-guide/importing) it as MLEM object on-the-fly.